Everyone's a poet, even if they didn't know it, in Sherbrooke, Nova Scotia, today | CBC News

 Everyone's a poet, even if they didn't know it, in Sherbrooke, Nova Scotia, today

-Poem in Your Pocket Day to be marked by the entire town
+Poem in Your Pocket Day to be marked by the entire community

 Two young men wearing black jackets and ball caps stand behind the cash register at the only hardware store in Sherbrooke, N.S., as Deborah Banks walks in with a spring in her step.